Dangerous Goods Transport Safety

 For operational advice, please direct questions to the competent authority in your state or territory.
 As the regulators, only they can authoritatively advise on operational issues such as labelling, packaging, quantities or placarding.
 Our role is limited to maintaining and updating the Code.

-Edition 7.7 is the latest edition.
-It can be used from 1 October 2020 and is mandatory from 1 October 2021.
-The commencement date in some states may be later than 1 October 2020, please check with your competent authority.
+Edition 7.9 is the latest edition of the ADG Code.
+It can be used from 1 October 2024 and is mandatory from 1 October 2025.
+The commencement date in some states may be later than 1 October 2024, please check with your competent authority.

 Australian Code for the Transport of Dangerous Goods by Road and Rail (ADG Code) – Western Australia